 The Plum Girl blog started just around a year and a half ago, so this was a kind of debut for me.
 First impressions about the fair itself?
 Here it goes, I give you a survival guide for Esxence:

 A fair?
-I would rather call it an exclusive exhibition of finest niche perfumes.
+I would rather call it an exclusive exhibition of the finest niche perfumes.
 The 10th edition of Esxence – The Scent of Excellence in Milan made sure that you feel like you are entering a sacred place when walking inside The Mall building.
 The Mall is located on Lina Bo Bardi square.
 She was an Italian born, Brasilian modernist architect, famed also for her furniture and jewelry design.

-Contrast of a bright sunlit April day and the entrance hall dressed in black, featuring Esxence 10 years sign (gold!) accentuated the perfect Insta photo hot spot:
+The contrast of a bright sunlit April day and the entrance hall dressed in black, featuring Esxence 10 years sign (gold!) accentuated the perfect Insta photo hot spot:

-This black and gold combination, together with spaghetti curtains did it’s job.
+This black and gold combination, together with spaghetti curtains did its job.
 Like in all temples, you must walk through a niche or grotto before you enter the shrine itself.

 My thoughts: ok.
 I can do this.
 Just start slowly, from the left side and take it from there…you’ve got time before scheduled meetings…yap.